charro/csv-compare/README.md

 # CSV Compare
 This is a little tool that solves a very specific problem: Comparing the content of 2 different CSV (comma separated values) files, taking in account that the rows and columns could be in different order.
-Also there's a way to enforce the strict order of columns (**--strict-order** flag).
+Also there's a way to enforce the strict order of columns (**--strict-column-order** flag).

 To do that comparison, the 2 CSV files are compared column by column, using the first column as identifier for sorting.